 Many studies have found that people with various AI conditions (such as Type 1 Diabetes, Multiple Sclerosis, Rheumatoid Arthritis, Lupus or SLE, Celiac Disease, Autoimmune Arthritis, Asthma) have some degree of gut dysbiosis.
 Often, they will not have enough specific good gut bacteria and / or they will have too much specific bad gut bacteria.
 This is precisely what dysbiosis is.
 As we have mentioned, this state of dysbiosis will lead to leaky gut, which is one of three factors that contribute to autoimmunity, along with genetics and an environmental trigger.
 Please refer to our articles on AI, AI #1, AI #2 and AI #3, if you would like a deeper explanation.

 One huge challenge ahead is to differentiate cause from effect: is the gut bacteria the cause of AI disease or a result of the disease itself??
+Autoimmunity and gut health are definitely related, but it is a bit of a chicken and egg scenario.
 (Felix KM, 2017).
 Is the presence of certain bacteria a predictor of AI or a result?
 Future research will have to focus on this question as the answer is not entirely clear at this time (Felix KM, 2017).

 What is clear is that the importance of diet and the composition of the gut microbiome play a critical role in health (Rose, 2016).
 This is why we always look at gut health in our clinic and in functional medicine.
-You can review some of our approaches to gut health here and here or you can read the whole Gut Brain Axis Series of blogs, starting here, that we have been working on for the past several months.
+You can review some of our approaches to gut health by searching gut health in the blog search bar and you can read the whole Gut Brain Axis Series of blogs, starting here, that we have been working on for the past several months.
+Thanks so much for tuning into this article about autoimmunity and gut health!